Red Raspberry Pie Crust Cinnamon Rolls

 Roll crust up very tightly but be careful not to tear it.
 Tuck in the sides as you go to seal in the jelly so it doesn’t escape and run out while baking.

 Bake roll at 300 for about 30-45 minutes until lightly browned and cooked through.
+The roll on the left is Red Raspberry.
+The one on the right is Strawberry.

 To serve: Allow cinnamon rolls to cool slightly.
 Slice into one or two inch pieces.
 If desired, place in a bowl and top with ice cream!